-This makes what it is for a theory of knowledge to be true problematic.
+The pervasive existence of conflicting or absent intuitions about cases makes what it is for a theory of knowledge to be true problematic.
 What should it be true to where the data give conflicting answers, or none at all?
 My response is to take intuitions as defeasible constraints on theorizing, and to offer what are, quite literally, definitions, in part stipulative, for the purpose of delineating rigorous concepts that might be even more useful than the ones we encounter in ordinary language.
-In this way, my "What is?" questions are not Socratic, but Carnapian.
-(Carnap 1950, 3-8) However, though I deal in definitions, the relationships between well-defined concepts are of course factual, in whatever way logical and mathematical relations are factual, and these relationships are a key part of how definitions can be the core of explanations and keys to their discovery.
-If I define a simple concept like tracking, and find that its possession implies possession of another rigorously defined property that looks a lot like what Bacon described as an ability to exploit the rules that Nature herself employs (as I do - Chapters 1, 4), and if I find that what we have in what we call "knowledge" looks again and again like tracking (as I do - Chapters 1 - 4), I will have thereby offered a plausible explanation of the truism that knowledge brings power, namely, that the thing we call "knowledge" involves tracking, and tracking brings power.
+In this way, my "What is?" questions are not Socratic, but Carnapian (Carnap 1950, 3-8).
+However, though I deal in definitions, the relationships between well-defined concepts are of course factual, in whatever way logical and mathematical relations are factual, and these relationships are a key part of how definitions can be the core of explanations and keys to their discovery.
+These definitions can interact with not only intuitions about cases, but our pre-theoretic understanding of general properties that also need explanation.
+If I define a simple concept like tracking, and find that its possession implies possession of another rigorously defined property that looks a lot like what Bacon described as an ability to exploit the rules that Nature herself employs (as I do -Chapters 1, 4), and if I find that what we have in what we call "knowledge" looks again and again like tracking (as I do - Chapters 1 - 4),

+I will have thereby offered a plausible explanation of the truism that knowledge brings power, namely, that the thing we call "knowledge" involves tracking, and tracking brings power.

 Truisms have exceptions, of course.
 There may be cases where something we call "knowledge" doesn't bring power, judging intuitively.
 In such a case, an advocate of my theory might look for some special circumstance that explained why tracking didn't bring power in these cases either.
-If this went well, then the case would count merely against Bacon's dictum.
+If this went well, then the case would count merely against the universality of Bacon's dictum.
 A different kind of exception is possible, where we have a case we are happy to call "knowledge" and which seems to give power, but where tracking is absent.
 This would suggest the possibility of more than one kind of power that knowledge bestows and call for an attempt to identify what simple features may be at the bottom of that.
 In such a case, wouldn't the tracking theory be wrong?
 Yes and no. The theory would have a mismatch with the data if asserted as a claim about all of it.
 But it would still be an explanation of knowledge's property of power in the part of the knowledge domain where the association between tracking and power exists in the instantiations of the rigorous versions of those properties.
-Isn't restricting the scope of a claim just a way of evading falsification?
+But isn't restricting the scope of a claim just a way of evading falsification?
 Isn't theorizing in this way a friction-free and unconstrained endeavor?
 Definitely not; after all, the area of mismatch would have been admitted.
-But also, ultimately, the evaluation of a definition is pragmatic; the question about it, here, is whether it is useful in discovering explanations.
+But also, ultimately, the evaluation of the value of a definition is in whether it plays a role in explaining something by identifying a relation between two properties that we had found instantiated together.
+A key point here is that having the scope of an explanation restricted does not by itself mean we have ceased to have any explanation at all.